Amir Sends Congratulations To King Of Bhutan

-(MENAFN- Gulf Times) HH the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to HM King Jigme Khesar Namgyel Wangchuck of the Kingdom of Bhutan, on the occasion of his countrys National Day.
-(QNA)
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to HM King Jigme Khesar Namgyel Wangchuck of the Kingdom of Bhutan, on the occasion of his countrys National Day.

 Legal Disclaimer: